KittyGiraudel/site/_posts/2012-01-01-understanding-sass-lists.md

 <section id="facts">
 <h2>Sass list "fun" facts <a href="#facts">#</a></h2>
 <p>This section has been quickly covered in the article at CSS-Tricks but since it is the very basics I have to put this here as well.</p>
-<p><strong>You can ommit braces.</strong> You can define a non-empty list without any braces if you feel so.
-This is because contrarily to what most people think, braces are not what create lists in Sass (except when empty); it is the delimiter (see below).
-Braces are a just a grouping mecanism.
-In fact, they are often ommited.</p>
-{% highlight css %}
-$list: "item-1", "item-2", "item-3";
-{% endhighlight %}
-<p><strong>Indexes start at 1, not 0.</strong> This is one of the most disturbing once you start experimenting with Sass lists.
-Plus it makes a lot of things pretty complicated (cf CSS-Tricks article).</p>
-{% highlight css %}
-nth($list, 0) -> throws error
-nth($list, 1) -> "item-1"
-{% endhighlight %}
 <p><strong>You can use spaces or commas as separator.</strong> Even if I feel more comfortable with commas since it is the classic separator for arrays (JavaScript, PHP...).</p>
 {% highlight css %}
 $list: "item-1" "item-2" "item-3";